Traditions of the Georgia Institute of Technology: Georgia Tech Bands

 The Georgia Tech Bands are student musical groups fielded at many of the home athletic and schoolwide events.
 None of the musicians receive scholarships for participating in the assorted bands meaning the bands are composed entirely of volunteers.

 Every home football game and most away games include a 300 member Georgia Tech marching band performing during dead ball time and half-time.
 The GT Bands also field smaller pep bands at home basketball, ice hockey, and volleyball games.
 The bands are known to follow teams for special events such as bowl games and basketball tournaments.
 The ice hockey pep band in particular travels to Savannah every year for the Thrasher cup.
 The band has some of the richest traditions on campus, including a strict enforcement of RAT caps amongst first year band members, no matter their actual year in college.

 The first Georgia Tech bands were formed in 1908 and led by "Biddy" Bidez.
 Bidez lead the group until his graduation in 1912.
 He was succeeded by another student named Mike Greenblatt who continued in Bidez's footsteps until 1913.
 Greenblatt wrote the first versions of "Ramblin' Wreck from Georgia Tech".
 The first professional band director was Frank "Wop" Roman.
 Roman is noted for writing Tech's Alma Mater as well as "Up With the White and Gold".
 Roman copyrighted "Ramblin' Wreck from Georgia Tech" in 1919 and led the bands until his death in 1928.
 Since Roman there have been seven professional band directors.
 The directors have had varying levels of success and longevity.

 Swarm

 The Swarm is a spirit group consisting of 900 Georgia Tech students found seated along the north end zone during home football games and on the court during basketball games.
-The Swarm was started by Suzanne "Suzy Swarm" Robinson of the Ramblin' Reck Club in 1996 to increase the amount of student participation in the stands.
+The Swarm was started by Suzanne "Suzy Swarm" Robinson, who borrowed the idea from her sister and a high school friend both also heading to Tech for a way to build a strong community through community cohesion especially freshman, of the Ramblin' Reck Club in 1996 to increase the amount of student participation in the stands.
 The Swarm was only 250 members when it began in 1996.
 The group increased to 650 members by 2001 and is currently 900 members strong.
 All Swarm members donate to the Alexander-Tharpe fund and are given gold T-shirts before every football and basketball season.
 One of the more popular traditions amongst Swarm members is the "Running of the Swarm".
 Because all Swarm seating is general admission, there are no reserved seats.
 The Swarm members must run once the gate is opened to get the best seats.